statismo/statismo/modules/ITK/cli/statismo-build-gp-model.md

 -k, \--kernel *KERNEL*
 :	Specify the kernel (covariance function) of the gaussian process.
-   Supported kernels: **gauss**
+   Supported kernels: **gaussian**

 -p, \--parameters *KERNEL_PARAMETERS*
 :	*KERNEL_PARAMETERS* are the kernel parameters.
 The exact parameters depend on the kernel:

-	- gauss: The gaussian kernel has one parameter
+	- gaussian: The gaussian kernel has one parameter
 		- sigma: This parameter is a float that sets the sigma parameter in the gaussian kernel.
 Bigger values make the changes "smoother".

 <!--